shivahari/create_or_delete_trello_board/README.md

 a) key - App key from https://trello.com/app-key

-b) token - Token from https://trello.com/1/token/approve
+b) token - Token generated from a redirect in previous step

 c) board_name - The name of the Board to be created